 understanding, and skill in every single case.
 If your doctor’s

-the injury owes to the negligence, carelessness, or recklessness of your
+to believe that the injury owes to the negligence, carelessness, or recklessness

-obstetrician or the nursing staff that participated in the delivery, you
+of your obstetrician or the nursing staff that participated in the delivery,

 The Difference Between Injury and Defect